English: Blood Lad

 No tags found

 SynopsisStaz is the vampire boss of a section of the demon world, but he has little interest in human blood.
 He's more infatuated with Japanese culture.
 When he learns that Yanagi Fuyumi, a Japanese teenage girl, accidentally wanders into the demon city, he jumps to the occasion.
-However, while Staz deals with an intruder on his turf, the oblivious Fuyumi is killed by a monster and becomes a wandering ghost.
-The disappointed Staz vows to her that he will find a way to bring Fuyumi back to life.
+However, while Staz deals with an intruder on his turf, the oblivious Fuyumi is killed by a monster of the same type and becomes a wandering ghost.
+The disappointed Staz vows to Fuyumi that he will find a way to bring her back to life.

 Related AnimeAdaptation: Blood Lad